pzivich/zEpid/README.md

 # zepid

+If you have any requests for items to be included, please contact me and I will work on adding any requested features.
+You can contact me either through github (https://github.com/pzivich), email (gmail: zepidpy), or twitter (@zepidpy).

 zepid is an epidemiology analysis package, providing easy to use tools for epidemiologists coding in python3.
-The purpose of this package is to make epidemiology in Python E-Z. A variety of calculations and plots can be generated through various functions.
-Just a few highlights to provide; easily create functional form assessment plots, easily generate and conduct diagnostic tests on inverse probability of treatment weights, and generate a summary graphic and table
-For a sample walkthrough of what this package is capable of, please look to the walkthrough.md
+The purpose of this package is to provide a toolset to make epidemiology e-z.
+A variety of calculations and plots can be generated through various functions.
+For a sample walkthrough of what this package is capable of, please look to the introduction to Python 3 for epidemiologists at https://github.com/pzivich/Python-for-Epidemiologists

+Just a few highlights to provide: basic epidemiology calculations, easily create functional form assessment plots, easily create effectmeasure plots, generate and conduct diagnostic tests on inverse probability weight.

 # Dependencies
 pandas >= 0.18.0, numpy, statsmodels >= 0.8.0, matplotlib, scipy >= 1.0.0, lifelines >= 0.14.0, tabulate

-# Module Structure:
+# Module Overall Structure / Features:
     |
     |-RelRisk(): calculate risk ratio from pandas dataframe
     |-RiskDiff(): calculate risk difference from pandas dataframe